LeToNode/Play2.0-CN-doc/scalaGuide/main/xml/ScalaXmlRequests.md

-# Handling and serving Xml requests
+# Handling and serving XML requests

-## Handling an Xml request
+## Handling an XML request

-An Xml request is an HTTP request using a valid Xml payload as request body.
-It must specify the `text/xml` mime type in its `Content-Type` header.
+An XML request is an HTTP request using a valid XML payload as the request body.
+It must specify the `text/xml` MIME type in its `Content-Type` header.

-By default an `Action` uses a **any content** body parser.
-Then you can ask to retrieve the body as Xml (actually as a `NodeSeq`):
+By default an `Action` uses a **any content** body parser, which lets you retrieve the body as XML (actually as a `NodeSeq`):

 ```
 def sayHello = Action { request =>